Comcast: Lobbying and electoral fundraising

 Comcast's PAC, the Comcast Corporation and NBCUniversal Political Action Committee, is among the largest PACs in the U.S., raising about $3.7 million from 2011 to 2012 for the campaigns of various candidates for office in the United States Federal Government.
 Comcast is also a major backer of the National Cable and Telecommunications Association Political Action Committee, which raised $2.6 million from 2011 to 2012.
 Comcast spent the most money of any organization in support of the Stop Online Piracy and PROTECT IP bills, spending roughly $5 million to lobby for their passage.

 Comcast also backs lobbying and PACs on a regional level, backing organizations such as the Tennessee Cable Telecommunications Association and the Broadband Communications Association of Washington PAC.
 Comcast and other cable companies have lobbied state governments to pass legislation restricting or banning individual cities from offering public broadband service.
 Municipal broadband restrictions of varying scope have been passed in a total of 20 U.S. States.

 According to watchdog group Documented, in 2020 Comcast contributed $200,000 to the Rule of Law Defense Fund, a fund-raising arm of the Republican Attorneys General Association that was shown to have provided funding to the Save America March that devolved into an attack on the U.S. Capitol on January 6, 2021.

-In 2025, Comcast was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In 2025, Comcast was one of the donors who funded the White House's East Wing demolition and planned building of a ballroom.

 Philanthropy

 Comcast offers low-cost internet and cable service to schools, subsidized by general broadband consumers through the U.S. government's E-Rate program.
 Critics have noted that many of the strongest supporters of Comcast's business deals have received substantial funding from the Comcast Foundation.
-However, it is important to note that for years, Comcast has been relying on subsidiaries to finance philanthropic pursuits.
+However, for years, Comcast has been relying on subsidiaries to finance philanthropic pursuits.